Oluwatobi-coder/Leapstart-Mentorship-Program-2.0-Data-Science-Group-2nd-Week-Live-Demo/README.md

 ## 📊 Dataset

 The project uses the **Adult Income Prediction Dataset** from the Kaggle Website.
-The dataset contains 15 demographic features to predict whether an individual's income is above or below $50k/year.
+The dataset contains 14 features to predict whether an individual's income is above or below $50k/year.

 * **Source:** [Kaggle: Adult Income Prediction Dataset](https://www.kaggle.com/datasets/mosapabdelghany/adult-income-prediction-dataset?select=adult.csv)
 * A copy of the dataset (`adult.csv`) is included in the `/data` directory for convenience.